Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Summary and Conclusions

-The results obtained in this paper may be used to constrain the astrophysical observables in the presence of dark matter.
-In near future it will become possible to detect and accurately measure gravitational waves emitted from extreme-mass ratio inspirals with the help of advanced space based gravitational wave detectors like TianQin, Taiji and LISA (Laser Interferometer Space Antenna).
-Therefore, in this respect, the results on the ISCOs obtained here may be useful to understand more deeply the nature and the initial condition of the binary black hole mergers.
+{Thus, the work done here for the charged particles and spinning particles moving around the charged dyonic black hole submerged in PFDM is novel and intriguing since the PFDM effect on the spinning particle has not yet been documented in the literature.} Also, in the near future it will become possible to detect and accurately measure gravitational waves emitted from extreme-mass ratio inspirals {as well as from intermediate-mass-ratio inspirals} with the help of advanced space-based gravitational wave detectors like TianQin, Taiji, and LISA (Laser Interferometer Space Antenna). {As a consequence, with the advancement of technology, we will be able to acquire information about the ISCOs and our results, including the PFDM.} {As a result, the work done here on ISCOs will be important in better understanding the nature and initial condition of binary black hole mergers and their surrounding.}